 Radiotherapy for chordoma

 Radiotherapy uses high-energy rays to destroy the cancer cells.
-We have more information about radiotherapy for bone cancer.
 You may have this:

 - after surgery, to treat any remaining tumour cells

-Different types of radiotherapy may be used to treat chordoma.
-These include:
+The following types of radiotherapy might be used to treat chordoma:

 Chemotherapy for chordoma

 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
-Chemotherapy is sometimes used to try to control chordoma that has come back or has spread.
-It may also be used if surgery is not possible.
+Chemotherapy is not often used to treat chordoma.
+It may occasionally be used to control certain types of chordoma that have spread or come back.
+It may also sometimes be used if surgery is not possible.

-Your cancer doctor or specialist nurse will explain more about any possible late side effects.
+Your cancer doctor or specialist nurse will explain more about any possible late effects and what can help to manage them.
+Always tell them if side effects are not improving.

 Macmillan is also here to support you.
 If you would like to talk, you can: